shiroi27/Quote-Generator-Python/README.md

 📜 License

-This project is open-source and free to use under the MIT License.
+This project is open-source and free to use under the MIT License .

 ⸻